arkurpas/Object-detection-ABB-RobotStudio/README.md

 ## Process description

-* randomly ordered packages arrive at robotics station
+* Randomly ordered packages arrive at the robotics station.
-* small robot goes above conveyor and turns on camera placed on robot's gripper
+* A small robot approaches the conveyor and activates the camera mounted on its gripper.
-* trained model enables manufacturer's logo detection
+* The trained model enables the detection of the manufacturer's logo.
-* type and coordinates of the center point of detected object are sent to robot
+* The type and coordinates of the detected object's center point are transmitted to the robot.
-* robot picks up the package with a vacuum gripper and place it into a proper box.
+* The robot picks up the package with a vacuum gripper and places it into the appropriate box.
-* When a box is filled with 16 packages of specific type of the chips big robot picks up full box and place it on output conveyr.
+* When a box is filled with 16 packages of a specific type of chips, the large robot picks up the full box and places it on the output conveyor.

 ## insights

-As a robotics engineer with a passion for AI i wanted to connect both worlds.
-This led me to an idea of implementing object detection into robotics station.
+As a robotics engineer with a passion for AI, I aimed to bridge both domains.
+This led to the idea of implementing object detection within the robotics station.

-By starting a camera_main.py program a server for a socket communication between python code and robot code is created.
-When a small robot send a "send_to_robot" message a camera is started.
-Loaded SSD model looks for manufacturer's logo.
-When an object is detected a type of the object and the coordinates of center point are sent to robot.
-Then in the robot program the message is converted into appropriate format.
-Based on that infromation robot drop a pacckage of chips into a proper box.
+By initiating the camera_main.py program, a server for socket communication between Python code and robot code is established.
+When a small robot sends a "send_to_robot" message, the camera activates.
+The loaded SSD model searches for the manufacturer's logo.
+Upon detecting an object, the type of the object and its center point coordinates are sent to the robot.
+Subsequently, in the robot's program, the message is converted into an appropriate format.
+Based on this information, the robot places a package of chips into the correct box.

-Initially, I aimed to utilize Faster R-CNN for object detection and Mask R-CNN for segmentation.
-However, due to the computational power limitations of my computer, Icided to opt for SSD (Single Shot Detector) for object detection.
-It just worked better in the real time object detection.
-Also I planned to add a functionality for adjusting the robot's pickup position based on the product's position in the box .
+Initially, I intended to use Faster R-CNN for object detection and Mask R-CNN for segmentation.
+However, due to the computational limitations of my computer, I opted for SSD (Single Shot Detector) for object detection, as it performed better in real-time object detection.
+Additionally, I planned to incorporate functionality to adjust the robot's pickup position based on the product's position in the box.
 However, due to the difficulty in demonstrating this using a computer camera, it was not implemented.
-From robotics perspective the only thing which needs to be done is to change a work object frame according to reciverd coordinates.
-For sure many more factors must be taken into account when an object is tilted or rotated.
-It is important to properly process the image.
+From a robotics perspective, the only necessary adjustment is to change the work object frame according to the received coordinates.
+Certainly, additional considerations must be made for tilted or rotated objects.
+Proper image processing is crucial.

-This project is just an example of deep learning usage, however there are many real world robot application where object detection could be implemented.
-Fine tunning or transfer learning are incredible for detecting, segmentig anything we want.
+This project serves as an example of deep learning application.
+However, there are numerous real-world robot applications where object detection could be implemented.
+Fine-tuning or transfer learning are invaluable for detecvting and segmenting various objects.

 ## Files description

+Of course, here's the revised text:

+In short...

+The aim of this project was to implement object detection and recognition models for robotics using computer vision techniques.

+Model: Single Shot Detector (SSD)
+Library: PyTorch
+Dataset: 60 captured images
+Annotation: Roboflow
+Robots: ABB IRB1200 and ABB IRB2600
+Simulation: ABB RobotStudio
+Hardware: Dell Precision 3581 with NVIDIA RTX 2000 ADA graphics card

+Process description:

+Randomly ordered packages arrive at the robotics station.
+A small robot approaches the conveyor and activates the camera mounted on its gripper.
+The trained model enables the detection of the manufacturer's logo.
+The type and coordinates of the detected object's center point are transmitted to the robot.
+The robot picks up the package with a vacuum gripper and places it into the appropriate box.
+When a box is filled with 16 packages of a specific type of chips, the large robot picks up the full box and places it on the output conveyor.

+Insights:

+As a robotics engineer with a passion for AI, I aimed to bridge both domains.
+This led to the idea of implementing object detection within the robotics station.

+By initiating the camera_main.py program, a server for socket communication between Python code and robot code is established.
+When a small robot sends a "send_to_robot" message, the camera activates.
+The loaded SSD model searches for the manufacturer's logo.
+Upon detecting an object, the type of the object and its center point coordinates are sent to the robot.
+Subsequently, in the robot's program, the message is converted into an appropriate format.
+Based on this information, the robot places a package of chips into the correct box.

+Initially, I intended to use Faster R-CNN for object detection and Mask R-CNN for segmentation.
+However, due to the computational limitations of my computer, I opted for SSD (Single Shot Detector) for object detection, as it performed better in real-time object detection.
+Additionally, I planned to incorporate functionality to adjust the robot's pickup position based on the product's position in the box.
+However, due to the difficulty in demonstrating this using a computer camera, it was not implemented.
+From a robotics perspective, the only necessary adjustment is to change the work object frame according to the received coordinates.
+Certainly, additional considerations must be made for tilted or rotated objects.
+Proper image processing is crucial.

+This project serves as an example of deep learning application.
+However, there are numerous real-world robot applications where object detection could be implemented.
+Fine-tuning or transfer learning are invaluable for detecting and segmenting various objects.

+Files description:

-* camera_main.py - main program which needs to be started before starting robotos in RobotStudio.
-It creates a host server for socket communication between python and robot code (RAPID language).
-When the robot send a message to a socket host it starts a camera to detect an object placed in front of the camera.
+* camera_main.py - the main program that needs to be launched before starting robots in RobotStudio.
+It establishes a host server for socket communication between Python and robot code (RAPID language).
+When the robot sends a message to a socket host, the camera activates to detect an object placed in front of it.
-* model.py - code responsible for training a model.
-It contains fonction for loading SSD model but also Faster RCNN and mask RCNN.
+* model.py - code responsible for model training.
+It includes functions for loading the SSD model as well as Faster R-CNN and Mask R-CNN.
-* k-mean-filtering.py - code responsible for clustering some of input pictures.
+* k-mean-filtering.py - code responsible for clustering some input pictures.
-* model_evaluation.py - a code to test how model works with unseed images.
+* model_evaluation.py - code to evaluate the model's performance with unseen images.
-* polygon2mask.py - a code which loads an XML file creaded after annotation process and based on polygon coordinates create a mask for each picture.
-Each mask has its own color in grayscale.
-This was a preparation step for training mask-RCNN model.
+* polygon2mask.py - code that loads an XML file created after the annotation process and, based on polygon coordinates, generates a mask for each image.
+Each mask is represented with its own grayscale color.
+This step was preparatory for training the Mask R-CNN model.
-*

 folders:

 * Robots_programs - contain modules with robots programs
 * from_camera_image - object detection example
 * my_pictures.v8i.voc - dataset.
 Containing images obtained after augmentation process in roboflow.